irgroup/ir_metadata/docs/metadata/method.md

 **Type:** Scalar
 **Encoding:** [UTF-8](https://www.unicode.org/main.html) encoded string of characters according to [RFC3629](https://www.ietf.org/rfc/rfc3629.txt)
 - `method` &rarr; `retrieval` &rarr; `params`
-**Description:** Parameters of the retrieval method.
+**Description:** Parameter(s) of the retrieval method.
+Depending on the parameter, a single mapping is defined by the parameter name and a decimal integer or floating number.
-**Type:** Sequence of scalars
+**Type:** Scalar
-**Encoding:** Depending on the parameter, a single mapping is defined by the parameter name and a decimal integer or floating number.
+**Encoding:** A decimal integer or floating number.
 - `method` &rarr; `retrieval` &rarr; `reranks`
 **Description:** Name of the component whose output will be reranked.
 **Type:** Scalar